yoyoberenguer/PygameShader/README.md

 * Special effects

-Some effects can be used for interaction with the player(s) (ex the player is being hit and receive damages, and the screen is turning red; check the blood effect).
+Some effects can be used for interaction with the player(s) (ex the player is being hit and receive damages, use the shader blood effect to turn your screen red).

-Screen shacking after an explosion, check the dampening effect.

-Game pausing, use the blur effect to blur the background image until you unpause the game
+Screen shacking after an explosion, check the shader dampening effect (horizontal or zoom in/out) Player is pausing the game, use the blur effect to blur the background image.
 You need to change the brightness of a scene uses the shader brightness.
 Sprite texture colors can be changed over time with the HSL algorithm.
 Your game needs to look a bit more retro, use the reduction shader to decrease the amount of colors in your texture or display etc